What is Eye flu?

 - Washing the hands regularly with soap and warm water, or use hand sanitizer

-- Always removing contact lenses before sleeping
+- Always remove contact lenses before sleeping

-- Retaining eyeglasses clean
+- Keep Eyeglasses clean

-- Not sharing personal items such as towels and pillows, makeup and contact lenses with different people
+- Not sharing personal items such as towels and pillows, makeup, and contact lenses with different people

 - Using goggles in a swimming pool, and not swimming if you have an infection